From time to time I collaborate with brands that are relevant to what my blog is about. I only accept work with

 Some posts may include affiliate links.
 Again, I’ll let you know when this is the case and it means that if you buy a product because you’ve followed a link on my site, I’ll get a (very small) percentage of the sale.
 It’s usually peanuts and the aim of the affiliate game is to keep me in decent coffee so that I can continue to write blog posts and faff around on Twitter when I’m not wiping parts of my kids’ anatomy.

 I may host advertising in the banner or the side bar of the blog.
 I know it can be a distraction but it helps me pay for the upkeep of my site, which costs more that you’d think.
 Ads sometimes annoy me too and I turn them off.
 Here today, gone tomorrow…

 Who doesn’t love a bit of giveaway action?
 I run them often and I love it when a reader can walk away with a freebie as a little reward for their loyalty and tenacity.
 Giveaway rules will always be specified in the small print of each individual post.
 If you plan on entering a Shinners & the Brood giveaway, it’s in your interest to read them.
 They basically just keep people from flaking one another over prizes.

 Any blogger will tell you that reading your comments is one of the highlights of writing a blog.
 I love healthy discussion and hearing what other parents have to say, but if things get nasty or defammatory, comments will be deleted.
 Please be respectful, avoid profanity and don’t spam.
-But sure I know you won’t!
-You’re all lovely, really.
+But I know you won’t!
+Sure you’re all lovely.